HOW ONE FAMILY ENGAGES THEIR CHILDREN IN PHILANTHROPY

 “I continue to be impressed by how affected they are by their philanthropy,” said Sally.
 “They remember the donations we’ve made and the areas they’re passionate about.
 This process has made a sustaining impression on them, which is so cool to see.”

-Thanks to their moms and the support of the Foundations, Sam and Joey both agree they will continue to give back as they get older.
+Thanks to their moms and the support of the Foundation, Sam and Joey both agree they will continue to give back as they get older.

 “Helping people makes me feel proud,” said Joey.
 Sam quickly chimed in, “I feel like I am making a difference in the world.”